-The core goal of Emmanuel College's Contextual Education Program is integrative; students integrate their learning from across the theological curriculum through critical engagement with their practices of ministry and pastoral care.
-In this way, the program seeks to equip students with the theological acumen, pastoral instincts, and personal/spiritual dispositions that are required for cultivating a sense of call in the flux of $21^{\rm st}$ century religious life.
+Contextual Education (CXE) seeks to equip students with the theological acumen, pastoral instincts, and personal/spiritual dispositions that are required for cultivating a sense of call in the flux of 21st century religious life.
 Questions of gifts, growing edges and discernment of call are inevitably part of this reflective process.
-Contextual Education intends both to reflect on and to re-imagine modes of religious practice that can contribute to the healing of each other and creation.
+CXE intends both to reflect on and to re-imagine modes of religious practice that can contribute to healing for each other and creation.